Abstract divisorial spaces and arithmetic intersection numbers: Global theory on proper varieties

 \begin{remark} If $L$ is a line bundle on a projective variety $X$ over $K$ endowed with an $S$-metric $\metr$, then it follows from Example \ref{global Fubini-Study metric} that $\metr$ is (locally) $S$-bounded if and only if $\metr$ is dominated in the sense of Chen and Moriwaki \cite[Definition~6.1.9]{chen2020arakelov}.
-Note here that in {\it loc. cit.}, we may use any $\nu$-dominated norm family on very ample bundles and so in particular the family underlying a Fubini--Study metric as shown in \cite[Proposition~6.1.5]{chen2020arakelov}. \end{remark}
+Indeed, we have seen in Example \ref{global Fubini-Study metric} that a Fubini--Study metric is $S$-bounded and it is also dominated in the sense of Chen and Moriwaki.
+Using additivity together with Serre's theorem, it suffices to assume that $L$ is very ample.
+We endow $L$ with a Fubini--Study metric $\metr_\FS$.
+It remains to show that $\alpha \coloneqq \log(\metr/\metr_\FS)$ is an $S$-bounded function if and only if it is dominated.
+Both properties mean by definition that there is an integrable function $c$ on $\Omega$ such that $|\alpha(x,\omega)| \leq c(\omega)$ for all $\omega \in \Omega$ and all $x \in X_\omega^\an$. \end{remark}

 \begin{remark} The isometry classes of line bundles on $U_S^\an$ endowed with locally $S$-bounded and $S$-measurable metrics form a group, denoted by {$\widehat{\Pic}_S(U)$}.
 This is the ambient group where arithmetic intersection theory takes place.
 If $U=X$ is a projective variety over $K$, then it is precisely the group of isometry classes of adelic line bundles of $X$ considered by Chen and Moriwaki \cite[Definition 4.1.9]{chen2021arithmetic}. {Similarly, we define $\widehat{\Pic}_{S,\Q}(U)\coloneq \widehat{\Pic}_S(U)\otimes_\Z\Q$ for $\Q$-line bundles.} These groups are stable under pull-back with respect to morphisms of algebraic varieties. \end{remark}